 Southern Exposure Seed Exchange

 One of the biggest events of the year at Acorn is the Heritage Harvest Festival.
 Southern Exposure hosts this event in partnership with the Thomas Jefferson Foundation annually in September.
-We celebrate Jefferson’s legacy with a fun, affordable, family-oriented, educational event promoting gardening, sustainability, local food and the preservation of heritage plants.
+It’s a fun, affordable, family-oriented, educational event promoting gardening, sustainability, local food and the preservation of heritage plants.
 We’d love to have you attend, so find out more about it at www.heritageharvestfestival.com

 Southern Exposure is involved in a series of workshops as part of the Saving Our Seeds project.
 The latest was hosted at Twin Oaks Community and focused on germination, vigor, and pathology seed testing.
 Tom Stearns from High Mowing (a seed company similar to ours) came down from Vermont to lead the workshop.
 He was an informative and energetic teacher.
 We had 40 people attend from four states.
 After the two-day workshop Tom came to Acorn and spent an evening and a day talking with us about Southern Exposure and High Mowing.
 Having him here was such a blessing and we began right away to apply the things we learned.
 If you’re interested in learning more about the Saving Our Seeds project check out www.carolinafarmstewards.org.